Napoleon III: Early years

 On the evening of 14 January 1858, Napoleon and the Empress escaped an assassination attempt unharmed.
 A group of conspirators threw three bombs at the imperial carriage as it made its way to the opera.
 Eight members of the escort and bystanders were killed and over one hundred people injured.
 The culprits were quickly arrested.
-The leader was an Italian nationalist, Felice Orsini, who was aided by a French surgeon Simon Bernard.
+The leader was an Italian nationalist, Felice Orsini, who was aided by a French surgeon Simon François Bernard.
 They believed that if Napoleon III were killed, a republican revolt would immediately follow in France and the new republican government would help all Italian states win independence from Austria and achieve national unification.
 Bernard was in London at the time.
 Since he was a political exile, the Government of the United Kingdom refused to extradite him, but Orsini was tried, convicted and executed on 13 March 1858.
 The bombing focused the attention of France and particularly of Napoleon III, on the issue of Italian nationalism.

-Part of Italy, particularly the Kingdom of Piedmont-Sardinia (officially the Kingdom of Sardinia), was independent, but central Italy was still ruled by the Pope (in this era, Pope Pius IX), while Venice, Lombardy and much of the north was ruled by Austria.
-Other states were de jure independent (notably the Duchy of Parma or the Grand Duchy of Tuscany) but de facto fully under Austrian influence.
+Part of Italy, particularly the Kingdom of Sardinia, was independent, but central Italy was still ruled by the Pope (in this era, Pope Pius IX), while Lombardy, Venice and much of the north was ruled by Austria.
+Other states were de jure independent (notably the Duchy of Parma and the Grand Duchy of Tuscany) but de facto fully under Austrian influence.
 Napoleon III had fought with the Italian patriots against the Austrians when he was young and his sympathy was with them, but the Empress, most of his government and the Catholic Church in France supported the Pope and the existing governments.
 The British Government was also hostile to the idea of promoting nationalism in Italy.
 Despite the opposition within his government and in his own palace, Napoleon III did all that he could to support the cause of Piedmont-Sardinia.
 The King of Piedmont-Sardinia, Victor Emmanuel II, was invited to Paris in November 1855 and given the same royal treatment as Queen Victoria.